-- If there was one court order in effect within the audit timeframe, that order was selected. - If there were orders in effect within the audit timeframe, the longest order was selected. - If the orders were roughly of the same length, selection was based on the severity of the offence (i.e., personal harm offences over property offences). - If the orders were roughly of the same length and for the same type of offence, the most recent order was selected.
+- If there was one court order in effect within the audit timeframe, that order was selected. - If there were multiple orders in effect within the audit timeframe, the longest order was selected. - If the orders were roughly of the same length, selection was based on the severity of the offence (i.e., personal harm offences over property offences). - If the orders were roughly of the same length and for the same type of offence, the most recent order was selected.

-The records in the selected files were reviewed and assessed by practice analysts with youth justice experience and specialization, on the provincial Audit Team, in the Quality Assurance Branch.
+The selected files were reviewed and assessed by practice analysts with youth justice experience and specialization, on the Provincial Audit Team, in the Quality Assurance Branch.

 Quality assurance policy and procedures require that practice analysts identify for action any record that suggests a child or youth may need protection under section 13 of the Child, Family and Community Service Act.
-During the audit process, the practice analysts watch for situations in which the information in the record suggests that a child may have been left in need of protection.
+During the audit process, the practice analyst watched for situations in which the information in the record suggests that a child may have been left in need of protection.
 When identified, the record is brought to the attention of the responsible team leader (TL) and director of operations (DOO), as well as the executive director of service (EDS), for follow up, as deemed appropriate.
 This procedure is also used to identify for action any youth justice record that suggests there may be a current public safety concern, and when a record, such as a Youth Forensics Psychiatric Services report, is inappropriately attached to CORNET.
+During this audit, no file was identified for possible follow up.